 The mission of the Pennsylvania Department of Community and Economic Development's (DCED) Office of Energy Conservation and Weatherization is to reduce energy consumption and cost in low-income households throughout Pennsylvania.
-This attachment constitutes the DCED portion of the Department of Public Welfare (DPW) State Plan specifically applicable to LIHEAP for the Federal Fiscal Year 2012 program year.
+This attachment constitutes the DCED portion of the Department of Public Welfare (DPW) State Plan specifically applicable to LIHEAP for the Federal Fiscal Year (FY) 2012 program year.
 The Pennsylvania Weatherization Assistance Program (WAP) State Plan, as developed by DCED and submitted to the Department of Energy (DOE), is hereby incorporated for reference.

 DCED has historically received a sizeable portion of the federal Department of Health and Human Services LIHEAP allocation from DPW for use in its CRISIS Interface and weatherization programs.
-Prior to state fiscal year 2009-2010, DCED received 15% of the total LIHEAP allocation to conduct Crisis Interface and Weatherization Services for LIHEAP clients.
-However, in 2009-2010 the policy changed to allow "up to" 15% of LIHEAP funds to be used.
+Prior to state fiscal year 2009-2010, DCED received 15% of the total LIHEAP allocation to conduct Crisis Interface and provide Weatherization Services for LIHEAP clients.
+However, in 2009-2010 the policy changed because of the large influx of American Recovery and Reinvestment Act (ARRA) to allow "up to" 15% of LIHEAP funds to be used.

-Previously, DCED-allocated LIHEAP funds not expended on Crisis were used to weatherize homes, but because the American Recovery and Reinvestment Act (ARRA) greatly increased funding to WAP in Pennsylvania, the LIHEAP percentage allocated to DCED was reduced and applied entirely to Crisis Interface, completely eliminating LIHEAP funding to conduct Weatherization Services.
+Previously, DCED-allocated LIHEAP funds not expended on Crisis were used to weatherize homes, but because ARRA greatly increased funding to WAP in Pennsylvania, the LIHEAP percentage allocated to DCED was reduced and applied entirely to Crisis Interface, completely eliminating LIHEAP funding to conduct Weatherization Services.
+Statistics regarding the last two fiscal years of LIHEAP funding are as follows: